Alan Dukes: Early political career

-In the 1979 European Parliament elections, Dukes stood as a Fine Gael candidate in the Munster constituency.
-He had strong support among the farming community, but the entry of farming leader T. J. Maher as an independent candidate hurt his chances of election.
-Maher subsequently topped the poll.
+In the 1979 European Parliament election, Dukes stood as a Fine Gael candidate in the Munster constituency.
+He had strong support among the farming community, but the entry of T. J. Maher, a former president of the IFA, as an independent candidate hurt his chances of election.
+Maher topped the poll.

 He stood again for Fine Gael at the 1981 general election in the expanded Kildare constituency, where he won a seat in the 22nd Dáil.
-On his first day in the Dáil, he was appointed Minister for Agriculture by the Taoiseach, Garret FitzGerald, becoming one of only nine TDs (as of 2021) so appointed.
+On his first day in the Dáil, he was appointed Minister for Agriculture by the Taoiseach, Garret FitzGerald, becoming one of only eight TDs so appointed.
 He was to represent Kildare for 21 years.

-This minority Fine Gael–Labour Party coalition government collapsed in February 1982 over controversial budget reforms, but returned to power with a working majority in December 1982.
-Dukes was again called into the cabinet becoming Minister for Finance less than two years into his Dáil career.
+This minority Fine Gael–Labour Party coalition government collapsed in February 1982 on the budget, but returned to power with a working majority in December 1982.
+Dukes was again appointed to cabinet, becoming Minister for Finance less than two years into his Dáil career.

-He faced a difficult task as Finance Minister at this time.
+He faced a difficult task as finance minister at this time.
 Ireland was heavily in debt while unemployment and emigration were high.
-Many of Fine Gael's ambitious plans had to be deferred while the Fine Gael–Labour Party coalition disagreed on how to solve the economic crisis.
+Many of Fine Gael's plans were deferred while the Fine Gael–Labour Party coalition disagreed on how to solve the economic crisis.
 The challenge of addressing the national finances was made difficult by electoral arithmetic and a lack of support from the opposition Fianna Fáil party led by Charles Haughey.

-Dukes remained in the Department of Finance until a reshuffle in February 1986 when he was appointed the Minister for Justice.
+Dukes remained in the Department of Finance until a reshuffle in February 1986 when he was appointed as Minister for Justice.